Stamp Duty Calculator Ireland 2026

 How Stamp Duty Works in Ireland

-Stamp duty is a tax charged on the transfer of property in Ireland.
-When you purchase a residential property, stamp duty is calculated at 1% on the first 1,000,000 euro and 2% on the balance above that amount.
-For non-residential properties (commercial, industrial, agricultural land), a flat rate of 7.5% applies to the entire purchase price.
-Stamp duty must be paid to the Revenue Commissioners and the return filed within 44 days of the deed of transfer being executed.
-The solicitor handling the conveyance typically manages the stamp duty return and payment on behalf of the buyer.
-Stamp duty is payable by the purchaser and cannot be offset against income tax or capital gains tax.
+Stamp duty in Ireland is a transfer tax payable by the buyer on every property purchase.
+For residential property the rate is 1% on the first €1,000,000 and 2% on the balance above €1,000,000.
+For non-residential property (commercial, industrial, agricultural land, development sites) a flat 7.5% applies to the full consideration.
+A higher 10% rate applies to bulk purchases of 10 or more residential units within 12 months.
+Stamp duty must be paid and the return filed with the Revenue Commissioners through the e-stamping system within 44 days of the deed of transfer being executed.
+The buyer's solicitor typically handles filing and payment as part of conveyancing.
+Stamp duty cannot be offset against income tax or capital gains tax.
+Authority: Revenue Commissioners — Stamp Duty.

 First-Time Buyer Relief